Sam Rivers

 Dec.
 1964 / Blue Note Connoisseur

-The tunes are memorable, like the two aforementioned highlights, or the twisted bop of the title track, or “Downstairs Blues Upstairs”, of which we hear four takes, with the master having the magic balance of tempo and intensity.
+The tunes are memorable, like the two aforementioned numbers, the twisted bop of the title track, and “Downstairs Blues Upstairs”, of which we hear four takes, with the master having the magic balance of tempo and intensity.
 The supporting trio has a nervous energy, thanks to Williams, and a solid ground, thanks to Carter.
 Jaki Byard is the wrench in the machine, though; he sometimes falls into anachronistic piano figures that summon decades-old connotations in otherwise modern music - a square peg in a round hole.
 I don’t want to dismiss Byard’s obvious abilities, but his historical enthusiasm occasionally leads him to inappropriate allusions.
 At other times, he is a fine foil for Rivers’ style, so the quartet works out in the end.
 The music certainly works out, and it’s perched on a daring edge.

 Contours